Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Top

-The six districts listed in Table 64 and Table 65 encompass the majority of the state's population and area.
+The five districts listed in Table 67 and Table 68 encompass the majority of the state's population.
 Therefore, the sampling of good and bad judges is certainly representative as well.

 The question is why all judicial districts are not enforcing uniform standards and providing equal justice?